Doctor insights on:

 - Talk to a doctor online

 - Can trichomoniasis cause infertility?

-- Can trichomoniasis cause hiv?
+- Can trichomoniasis cause a urinary tract infection?

-- Can warts cause cervical cancer?
+- Can plantar warts cause cervical cancer?